Way of the Stars

 In this publication, all trail signs are shown on the symbolically marked trail routes.
-The associated background information is conveyed with texts and impressive images.
+The associated background information is conveyed with texts and impressive pictures.
 In addition, there is general information and tourist contacts on the Way of St. James on the route axis from Speyer, Saarbrücken/

-Further information at the Pfalz.Touristik e.V.
+Further information from Pfalz.Touristik e.V.

 "Poetic" documentation of a model project along the European paths of the pilgrims of St. James in parts of the Saarland, the Palatinate, Lorraine and Alsace.